Uganda Snacking Chocolate

 About the Farm:

-farm productivity, ecological practices, cacao quality, and finance, as well as support in opening bank accounts and in building credit.
+Latitude Trade Company (Latitude Craft Chocolate) is a vertically integrated social enterprise in Uganda dedicated to improving the lives of thousands of cocoa farmers.
+In partnership with over 5,000 certified organic smallholder growers, Latitude sources and produces award-winning specialty cocoa.
 Protocols are meticulous and the quality of this cacao is impeccable.
 LTC’s centralized fermentation facility and warehouse sits in the village of Kasese, where beans dry in the sun on raised racks for six to seven days and are blended before export to create consistent lots with luscious flavor notes of cinnamon, dark chocolate, and fig.

 Latitude trade Co. also produces the Semuliki Forest Uganda cacao that you see so often used by craft chocolate makers.
 Kisinga Uganda cacao is processed at the same facility as the Semuliki beans and comes from a separate community of growers on the other side of the Rwenzori mountains from Bundibugyo (Uganda's major cocoa producing region where the Semuliki growers live).
 Bundibugyo is cool and wet, while Kisinga is hot and dry.
 The trees grown at each origin come from the population of planting material and all the cacao is fermented, dried, sorted and aged at one location near Kisinga.
 All things being equal besides the growing conditions, Kisinga vs. Semuliki beans is the best example of a comparison in terroir that you will find in the craft chocolate world.